kareniel/jonathandupre.com/content/blog/permission-as-a-function-of-responsibility.md

 ---
-title: Permission as a function of responsibilities
+title: Permission as a function of responsibility
 date: 2022-03-25
 description: The more you systematize access management, the less you have to spend on access control operations.
 ---